TV Review: Lost, Season 4

 With all these flash-forward revelations about what’s going to happen in the future, it was odd to get a flashback episode right before the finale.
 However, the mind-boggling revelations in the flashbacks for “Cabin Fever” gave us a shocking glimpse to how deep the connection reaches between the island and John Locke.
 On the island, Locke goes to Jacob’s cabin and has a chat with Christian Shephard (as well as the creepiest version of Claire we’ve ever seen) before dropping the bombshell that he’s going to move the island.
 I thought this was the most exciting episode of the entire season, not because it had a bunch of action or because the character studies were so masterful, but because it put many of the show’s major mysteries back in the foreground, assuring the audience that these mysteries would be addressed.

-It’s hard to top Season 3’s intense finale, “Through the Looking Glass” (which, in case you didn’t see it, topped my Top 5 Best Episodes of Lost a little over a month ago), but “There’s No Place Like Home” gave it a good run for its money.
+It’s hard to top Season 3’s intense finale, “Through the Looking Glass,” but “There’s No Place Like Home” gave it a good run for its money.
 While not as shocking as the moment when we learn Jack’s actually in the future, Season 4’s extended finale answered a lot of questions.
 There’s even a scene early on where a bunch of reporters get to ask many of the questions burning in the minds of fans everywhere.
 It successfully bridged the gap between the present and future (which begs the question of when the next season will take place), with only a handful of minor loose ends left over, like how exactly Sayid thought “with his heart instead of his gun.”
 Certainly, the moment when the island actually disappeared will turn away a small portion of viewers, but as with any show that relies heavily on a grand mystery, certain revelations will always disappoint certain people.
 However, having said that, I couldn’t be any less excited about where Lost is going next, so in that sense, the finale was an amazing success.

 This is not to say Season 4 was devoid of problems.